The RV Trip Planner: 5 Tips For the Best RV Road Trip Ever

 When planning your route, be conservative—many people make the mistake of being too ambitious with their distances.
 “Keep in mind that getting from A to B to C is going to take longer than you think,” says Mahony.
 “You’re not going 120 on the highway.
 RVs are built to go the speed limit, but not necessarily above it.”
 You might want to consider spending a couple of nights in one campground or RV resort, which often have beaches and pools and other ways to enjoy the outdoors.
 Limiting your mileage is also another key way to save cash, requiring fewer fill-ups along the way.

 Here’s how to find the cheapest gas station near you.

 Take the Scenic Route

 When your planning is done, hit the road.
-Serje loves Forillon National Park, a place with plunging cliffs and beaches and Canada’s tallest lighthouse on the tip of Quebec’s Gaspe Peninsula, as well as the prairie west, noting that there are “millions” of places to visit in Alberta, Saskatchewan and Manitoba.
+Serje loves Forillon National Park, a place with plunging cliffs, beautiful beaches and Canada’s tallest lighthouse on the tip of Quebec’s Gaspe Peninsula.
+He also recommends the prairies, noting that there are “millions” of places to visit in Alberta, Saskatchewan and Manitoba.

 Mahony has a few favourite routes, including the Alaska Highway in Northern British Columbia.
-Begin at Mile 0 at Dawson Creek, a great jumping off point, with a number of RV-ready campgrounds, as well as hiking trails in a UNESCO GeoPark, waterfalls and off-beat art galleries.
-Then head out into the great, vast expanses of the north, through rugged mountains and river valleys, which give a whole new definition to “physical distancing.”
+Begin at Mile 0 at Dawson Creek, a great jumping off point, with a number of RV-ready campgrounds, as well as hiking trails in a UNESCO GeoPark, waterfalls and offbeat art galleries.
+Then head out into the great, vast expanses of the north, through rugged mountains and river valleys.

-You’ll find more inspiration for your route in this roundup of great Canadian road trips.
+You’ll find more inspiration for your RV route in this roundup of great Canadian road trips.